 Rough timings were taken for the codes running sequentially.
-The solution and remeshing took about 1480 seconds, RSB took 63 seconds and DRSB 15 seconds.
-As the time-stepping is explicit there is no requirement to solve a system of nonlinear equations and so a sophisticated partitioning algorithm such as RSB might be considered unnecessary in this case.
-However, if we assume about 90% efficiency then on 8 processors the integration code might take about 3.5 minutes and the difference in costs between RSB and DRSB starts to look significant.
+The solution and remeshing took about 1480 seconds, RSB took 36 seconds and DRSB 9 seconds (RCB took 2 seconds).
+As the time-stepping is explicit there is no requirement to solve a system of non-linear equations and so a sophisticated partitioning algorithm such as RSB might be considered unnecessary in this case.
+However, if assuming about 90% efficiency then on 8 processors the integration code might take about 3.5 minutes and the difference in costs between RSB and DRSB starts to look significant.
 Parallelisation of the partitioning code (potentially very efficient for the Lanczos algorithm) may redress this balance.